courseportal/coursePortal/docs/source/notes/log_jacob.rst

+TODO list:
++ Change how questions are made
++ Loaded assignments/questions can't be edited
++ Metrics look at assignments, not classes

 7/9/2013:
 *Removed Nyromodal from the project, expanded use of jqueryUI *Implemented use of google chart API to view boxplots of class performance